High and low tides are a fundamental part of life in the San Juan Islands and beyond.

 Familiarizing yourself with the "rule of twelfths"

 rule of twelfth's is a useful way to prepare for and estimate water levels at your chosen anchorage.
-While knowing the speed of the current in advance won't make your boat any faster, it could help you adjust your plans to avoid the worst of the conditions.
+Knowing the depth in advance won't make your boat any faster, but it could help you adjust your plans to avoid the worst of the conditions.

 No comments: